Computational-Platform-IbM/IbM/README.md

 Lorem ipsum

-### Draw cell (Granule & Suspension version)
+### · Draw aggregate (Granule & Suspension version)
-Function to create aggregate image for a given simulation number and time.
+Function to plot cells for a given simulation number and time.

 ## Warning List